ICS491TeamLucio/lucio.github.io/index.md

 * Adding additional drilldown for the columns and pie chart
 * Allowing multiple drilldown for the charts
 * Adding additional graphs such as: line charts, scatter charts, and even 3D charts
-* Improving the matplot program in the listing page.
+* Improving the matplotlib program in the listing page.
 * Try to implement the app into wordpress.

 ## Personal Professional Portfolios